The Killing of a Chinese Bookie: Plot

 Cosmo takes a bus, then several cabs to Rachel’s house, where he collapses on the bed.
 Rachel’s mother, Betty, whom Cosmo calls “Mom,” tends to his wound, but she refuses his request to call a cab to take him to the club.
-Meanwhile, Mort learns of the successful hit but Cosmo's apparent survival, and orders his right-hand man Flo to kill Cosmo.
+Meanwhile, Mort learns of the successful hit and Cosmo's apparent survival, and orders his right-hand man Flo to kill Cosmo.

 Cosmo makes it back to the club, where Flo is waiting for him and tries to persuade him to leave.
 A topless Rachel approaches their table and a half-delirious Cosmo tells her that he is going to buy her a diamond ring and asks her to tell him that she loves him.
-Flo drags Cosmo to an empty parking garage where he admits he considers them friends before passing him on to Mort.
-Mort admits to Cosmo that Wu was actually a high-ranking Chinese Triad boss and Cosmo was set up to perform a task that Mort’s men found impossible to accomplish, a task he was never meant to survive.
-Mort claims he can protect Cosmo, but is only distracting him long enough for one of his men to get a clear shot.
-Cosmo kills Mort and escapes to Betty's house, asking where Rachel is before rambling on about his own mother and telling Betty that she's "wonderful".
+Flo drives Cosmo to an abandoned factory, where he tells Cosmo he considers him a friend before passing him on to Mort.
+Mort admits to Cosmo that Wu was actually a high-ranking Chinese Triad boss and that Cosmo was set up to perform a task that Mort’s men found impossible to accomplish, a task he was never meant to survive.
+Mort claims he can protect Cosmo, while trying to distract him long enough for one of his men to get a clear shot.
+Cosmo kills Mort and escapes to Betty's house, asking where Rachel is before rambling about his own mother and telling Betty that she's "wonderful".
 Betty tells Cosmo off, ordering him to leave her and Rachel's house and never come back.

 Cosmo returns to the club and talks to his performers, motivating them by telling them that each person has their own truths and sense of happiness.
 He confesses that he is only happy when he is angry, or when he is playing the role of a person that others want him to be.
 He encourages the troupe to take on their theatrical personalities so that those in the audience can escape their troubles and also pretend to be who they are not.
 Cosmo takes the stage and tells the audience they are running late because Rachel has left and confesses to the crowd that he loved her.
 He walks outside and observes blood dripping from his bullet wound as the show begins.